hoodieshq/.github/profile/README.md

-Hire the same Engineers & designers that have built consumer-facing products for Solana Foundation, Ledger & DoubleZero.
+Hire the same engineers & designers that have built consumer-facing products for Solana Foundation, Ledger & DoubleZero.

 Say hi!